Track and export serving endpoint health metrics to Prometheus and Datadog

 GPU usage (%) |

 Represents the average GPU utilization, as reported by the NVIDIA DCGM exporter.
-If the instance type has multiple GPUs, each is tracked separately (such as, |
+If the instance type has multiple GPUs, each is tracked separately (such as, View this metric from the Serving UI on the Metrics tab of your serving endpoint. |

 GPU memory usage (%) |

 Indicates the average percentage of utilized frame buffer memory on each GPU based on NVIDIA DCGM exporter data.
 As with GPU usage, this metric is averaged across replicas and sampled every minute.
-It’s most reliable under consistent load conditions. |
+It is most reliable under consistent load conditions.
+View this metric from the Serving UI on the Metrics tab of your serving endpoint. |

 Prometheus integration